📦

 • Fundraising ≠ revenue: funds raised are a promise, revenue is value delivered

-• aside, things to optimize for besides money: learning & skills, connections, impressiveness. cf “What are you getting paid in”?
+• learning & skills, connections, impressiveness, network. cf “What are you getting paid in”?

 Marketing

-Marketing: how you broadcast what you provide & why it matters
+Marketing: broadcast what you provide & why it matters

 • Your “email” list, or generally where you broadcast things

-• Owning your channel can be super important, vs chasing Twitter/YT/HN trends
+• Owning your channel can be super important, vs chasing Twitter/YT/HN virality

 • Your website, landing page